 Mendel Music Library provides a comprehensive computing environment in support of the overall study of music.
 Both Mac and PC computers are available throughout the library, most with printing capabilities.
-The library is also home to music notation software, a photocopier, scanners, and microform equipment.
+The library is also home to a photocopier, scanners, and microform equipment.

 - Multimedia Room

 - Microform Equipment

 - Edward T. Cone Graduate Seminar Room

 Our Multimedia Room is equipped with 4 iMacs, Video viewing station, Nostalgia station, lots of study space, and plenty of plugs to charge your laptop or phones.

 The iMacs are setup with Papercut, which will allow you to print from any release station.
 There are 2 release stations in Mendel.
 These iMacs DO NOT have CD/DVD drives, but Mendel has drives available which can be used with these iMacs or your personal laptop.

 The viewing station in the multimedia room has a DVD player that will play both BluRay and "normal" DVDs from any region and multiple formats (we have yet to find a DVD in the collection that won't play on these machines).
 The viewing station also can play VHS tapes.

 Next to the viewing station we have what we call a "nostalgia" station that offer LP and cassette playback.
 Most of our LP and cassette recordings are housed offsite in Princeton's ReCAP facility and must be requested through the library's main catalog.